Salihane/git-project/README.md

 # git-project
 This is a test project.
+Created to play with some Git commands.